 Show All Answers

 Much like General Plan and Specific Plan Amendments, the City’s Zoning and Development Code may be amended to reclassify property from any zoning district, provided that any such amendment is consistent with the General Plan.
 Zone change applications require action by the Planning Commission and the City Council.
-Prior to filing for a Zone Change Application, Fontana Municipal Code (FMC) Sections 30-38.1 requires a “Pre-Application” conference with City staff.
-Please call the Planning Division of the Community Development Department at (909) 350-7640 for more information.
+Prior to filing for a Zone Change Application, Fontana Municipal Code (FMC) Sections 30-41 requires a “Pre-Application” conference with City staff.
+Please call the Planning Department at (909) 350-6718 or via email for more information.

 If a property owner feels that one or more zoning standards impose an unnecessary physical hardship due to the property’s unique size, shape, topography, location, or other physical condition, the owner may request to be excused from strictly complying with that requirement.
 This request is called a variance (because the owner desires to “vary” from the rule(s) that usually apply).
-The City’s Zoning and Development Code (FMC 30-18 and 30-58) defines how a variance can be used.
+The City’s Zoning and Development Code (FMC 30-202 and 30-213) defines how a variance can be used.
 Variances are not granted without serious deliberation.
-When deciding to grant a variance, decision-makers (either the Director of Community Development, for a “Minor Variance,” or the Planning Commission) must make written findings explaining why a variance is, or is not, justified.
+When deciding to grant a variance, decision-makers (either the Director of Planning, for a “Minor Variance,” or the Planning Commission) must make written findings explaining why a variance is, or is not, justified.
 These explanations must be backed up with facts that also become part of the written record of the decision.
 Financial hardship, community benefit, or the worthiness of the project is not a consideration.
 Also, a property owner cannot be granted a variance simply because they do not want to comply with a particular development standard.
 Additionally, a variance cannot be used to allow a land use that is not otherwise allowed in the zoning district that the property is located.
-Prior to filing for a Variance, Fontana Municipal Code (FMC) Section 30-52.1 requires a “Pre-Application” conference with City staff.
-Please call the Planning Division of the Community Development Department at (909) 350-7640 for more information.
+Prior to filing for a Variance, Fontana Municipal Code (FMC) Section 30-204 and 30-215 requires a “Pre-Application” conference with City staff.
+Please call the Planning Department at (909) 350-6718 or via email for more information.

 There are several ways to subdivide a property depending upon the type of land use (residential, or commercial and industrial) and the total number of lots desired.
 Typically, for residential lots, subdividing four or less lots requires approval of a “Tentative Parcel Map” application.
 Subdividing four or more lots requires approval of a “Tentative Tract Map” application.
 The requirements for commercial and industrial zoned lots are slightly different, although the process is the same.
 Both maps require approval of the Planning Commission at a public hearing.